CodeDmitry/CPS633-Assignment2-2/README.txt

 SUMMARY:
-   part2.rar: a NodeJS console application demonstration the formula, FRR, FAR, and EER. index.html: an offline web application demonstrating RBAC; it has some interesting work regarding part2 but these parts
+   part2.rar(Part2): a NodeJS console application demonstration the formula, FRR, FAR, and EER. index.html(Part3): an offline web application demonstrating RBAC; it has some interesting work regarding part2 but these parts
         are merely there as a proof of concept.
+   Part4-WordProblems.docx(Part4): word problems

 files:
     part2.rar: a NodeJS console application demonstrating the formula, FRR, FAR, and EER.